softtrainee/arlab/docs/computer_names.rst

 ------------
 Mac
 ------------
-To connect from a Mac use *Go To Server* (Cmd-k).
+To connect from a Mac use the Finder, *Go > Connect To Server...*

+    unicode:: U+2318

+-K.
 Enter the address of the computer you would like to connect to.

 To file share prepend the address with ``afp://`` ::